Competitive Data-Structure Dynamization: -Component Dynamization and variants (Theorems -- )

 This lower bound does not reach 2 (in contrast to the standard ``rent-or-buy'' lower bound) because the algorithm and \OPT both pay a ``setup cost'' of 1 at time 1.
 However, at the end of sequence, the algorithm and \OPT are left with a component of weight $\sim 1$ in place.
 The adversary can now continue, doing a second phase without the setup cost, by inserting an item of weight $\sqrt \eps$, then zeros just until the algorithm's cover has just one component (again this must happen or the ratio is unbounded).
 Let $m$ be the length of this second phase.
 By calculation, for \emph{this} phase, the algorithm pays at least $(m-1)\sqrt\eps+1$ while \OPT pays at most $\min(1+\sqrt{\eps}+\eps, (m-1)(\sqrt\eps+\eps))$, giving a ratio of $2-O(\sqrt{\eps})$ for just the phase.

 The ratio of the whole sequence (both phases together) is now $1.75 - O(\sqrt{\eps})$.
 By doing additional phases (using infinitesimal $\eps^{1/i}$ in the $i$th phase), the adversary can drive the ratio arbitrarily close to 2.
-The proof generalizes this idea.
+This is the idea for $k=2$.
+Next we give the detailed proof for the general case (arbitrary $k\ge 2$).

 \begin{labeledProof}[Proof of Theorem~\ref{thm: k-component lower bound}.]
 Fix an arbitrarily small $\eps>0$.
 Define $k+1$ sequences of items (weights) as follows.
 Sequence $\sigma{(k+1)}$ has just one item, $\sigma_{1}{(k+1)}=\eps$.
 For $j\in\{k,k-1,\ldots,1\}$, in decreasing order, define sequence $\sigma{(j)}$ to have $n_j=\lceil k/\sigma_1{(j+1)}\rceil$ items, with the $i$th item being $\sigma_i{(j)} = \eps^{n_{k}+n_{k-1}+\cdots+n_{j}-i+2}$.
 Each sequence $\sigma(j)$ is strictly increasing, and all items in $\sigma{(j)}$ are smaller than all items in $\sigma{(j+1)}$.
 Every two items differ by a factor of at least $1/\eps$, so the cost to build any component will be at most $1/(1-\eps)$ times the largest item in the component.